jacobmarks/zero-shot-prediction-plugin/README.md

 **Note**: The `zero_shot_predict` operator is not yet supported in the Python SDK.

-**Note**: You may have trouble running these within a Jupyter notebook.
-If so, try running them in a Python script.
+**Note**: With earlier versions of FiftyOne, you may have trouble running these operator executions within a Jupyter notebook.
+If so, try running them in a Python script, or upgrading to the latest version of FiftyOne!